 The Department is headed by Professor Mathias Jucker and was founded in 2003.
 The research focus is on the cellular and molecular mechanisms of brain aging and age-related neurodegenerative diseases with a special emphasis on the pathogenesis of Alzheimer´s disease and cerebral amyloid angiopathy.
 Alzheimer's disease is the most frequently occuring age-related dementia with more than 1 million people affected in Germany.
 It was in Tübingen that Alois Alzheimer described the disease in 1906 for the first time to his colleagues.
 On this occasion, the Department of Cellular Neurology organized the centennial in Tuebingen in 2006 (Alzheimer: 100 Years and Beyond).
 As of 2010 our department is also part of the German Center for Neurodegenerative Diseases (DZNE).

-Currently our department is composed of four research groups and one core unit: The group of Molecular Biology studies the processing and metabolism of the pathogenic proteins that are involved in Alzheimer's disease and related dementias.
-The Neuropathology group uses primarely transgenic mouse models to study the pathomechanisms of Alzheimer´s disease and cerebral amyloidoses.
+Currently our department is composed of four research groups and one core unit: The group of Amyloid Biology studies the processing and metabolism of the pathogenic proteins that are involved in Alzheimer's disease and related dementias.
+The Experimental Neuropathology group uses primarely transgenic mouse models to study the pathomechanisms of Alzheimer´s disease and cerebral amyloidoses.
 The Molecular Imaging group studies how Alzheimer´s disease lesions and neurodegeneration develop over time in the transgenic mouse models using in vivo multiphoton microscopy.
 The Fluid Disease Biomarkers group uses immunoassays to identify early biomarkers in the cerebrospinal fluid and blood of mouse models and human subjects with Alzheimer´s disease and related disorders.
 The Experimental Neuroimmunology group works on aspects of innate immunity in the aging brain and in neurodegenerative diseases.
 Finally, the core unit supports the department primarily with mouse genotyping, ELISA measurements, and other technical and administrative support.
 A mini-department for our little ones, i. e. a playroom, has recently been added.